nyumets/nyumets.github.io/docs/api.md

 subtitle: api goes here
 ---

-This is our amazing API
+This is our amazing API.